gouravt38/Connect-four/README.md

 # Connect-four
-This is a simple game based on Front End designing
+This is a simple game based on Front End designing and more focused on JS.